Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 "I don’t tend to think about actors during the scriptwriting process, because you just never know if they’re going to do it or not," Derrickson explained to The AU Review last year.
 "I really try and create the character as the character.
 When I was done I really thought Ethan was the perfect actor to play this character though.
 He was my first choice, so I sent him the script and he said yes, thank goodness."

-Set in the 1970s, the story centers around Finney Shaw (Mason Thames), a 13-year-old boy who winds up in the maniac's sound-proofed basement.
+Set in the 1970s, the story centers around Finney Blake (Mason Thames), a 13-year-old boy who winds up in the maniac's sound-proofed basement.
 His only shot at survival is to take advice from the killer's previous victims, who contact Finney through a seemingly broken telephone affixed to the wall.
 Madeleine McGraw (Ant-Man and the Wasp), Jeremy Davies (Saving Private Ryan), and James Ransone (IT: Chapter Two) co-star.

 Watch the new trailer now:

 Derrickson co-wrote the project's script with frequent collaborator, C. Robert Cargill.
 Both writers serve as producers alongside Jason Blum of Blumhouse.
 Ryan Turek (Halloween Kills) and Christopher H. Warner (Halloween Ends) are executive producers.
 Despite the fact that the film is set in the past, its director didn't want to look back at the specific time period with rose-colored glasses.